elmeilgyahmed/AI-Developer-Task---Maid/README.md

 Postman is utilzed to test the endpoints the endpoints that we have

+● GET /api/devices/
-● GET /api/devices/: Retrieve a list of all devices
+: Retrieve a list of all devices

 ![image](https://github.com/elmeilgyahmed/AI-Developer-Task---Maid/assets/50087016/093f69c7-6f53-483f-bd2d-3c206c10eac9)

+● POST /api/devices/{id}
-● POST /api/devices/{id}: Retrieve details of a specific device by ID.
+: Retrieve details of a specific device by ID.

 ![image](https://github.com/elmeilgyahmed/AI-Developer-Task---Maid/assets/50087016/bb1fb3e2-4a88-488a-a537-b22c61b1ab55)

+● POST /api/devices
-● POST /api/devices: Add a new device.
+: Add a new device.

 ![image](https://github.com/elmeilgyahmed/AI-Developer-Task---Maid/assets/50087016/37f8bf9f-cfeb-41d4-b01e-e96b75c4aeb7)

 ● POST /api/predict/{deviceId}
+: Last endpoint and the most important that will call Python API to predict the model price then save the result in the entity.

 ![image](https://github.com/elmeilgyahmed/AI-Developer-Task---Maid/assets/50087016/642edf29-2a35-417c-8dc2-1f87e79257c1)

+Please refer to the Docmunattion and Result file for more explantion of the endpoints functionalitites

 Contributors
 Ahmed Kamal